 -- THE HORI INCIDENT --

-Lord Kato Akinari, ruler of the Aizu Domain (modern-day Fukushima Prefecture), was a scoundrel, a villain, and a dangerous, debauched fool.
+Lord Kato Akinari, ruler of the Aizu Domain (modern-day Fukushima Prefecture), was a scoundrel, a villain, and a dangerous, intemperate fool.
 That, at least, was the opinion of his second-in-command, a samurai named Hori Mondo, who found himself increasingly unable to abide his lord’s outrageous behavior.
 No matter how Mondo tried to advise his master, Lord Akinari would never heed him, and so a fed-up Mondo finally gathered several hundred like-minded supporters with guns, withdrew to a hilltop outside of town, and fired a non-lethal volley in the direction of the lord’s castle in protest.
 He then fled south with his brothers, wife, and daughter, heading for the capital city of Edo to report his master’s poor governance to Japan's highest authority, the Shogun.

 Livid at the mutiny, Lord Akinari vowed to destroy Mondo and his entire family.
 Anticipating this, Mondo sent his wife and daughter into the care of the nuns of Tokeiji to shield them from Akinari’s wrath.
 Then, after presenting his complaints to the Shogun in the capital, Mondo and his brother fled west to take refuge at the holy mountain of Koyasan.